 The first step is to get the shortcode you want to use and a text widget.
 In this example, we’re using a Ninja form.

-- Copy the Shortcode for Form 1 (available in the second column).
+- Copy the Shortcode for the Information Request Form (available in the second column).

 - Click Customize.

 - Choose the area to which you are adding the widget.

 - Choose Text.

 - Title the widget and add the shortcode.

 - Click Save & Publish